citusdata/citus_docs/reference/append.rst

 For very high data ingestion rates, data can be staged via the workers.
 This method scales out horizontally and provides the highest ingestion rates, but can be more complex to use.
 Hence, we recommend trying this method only if your data ingestion rates cannot be addressed by the previously described methods.

-Append distributed tables support COPY via the worker, by specifying the address of the master in a master_host option, and optionally a master_port option (defaults to 5432).
-COPY via the workers has the same general properties as COPY via the master, except the initial parsing is not bottlenecked on the master.
+Append distributed tables support COPY via the worker, by specifying the address of the coordinator in a master_host option, and optionally a master_port option (defaults to 5432).
+COPY via the workers has the same general properties as COPY via the coordinator, except the initial parsing is not bottlenecked on the coordinator.

 ::

     psql -h worker-node-1 -c "\COPY events FROM 'data.csv' WITH (FORMAT CSV, MASTER_HOST 'master-node')"

-An alternative to using COPY is to create a staging table and use standard SQL clients to append it to the distributed table, which is similar to staging data via the master.
+An alternative to using COPY is to create a staging table and use standard SQL clients to append it to the distributed table, which is similar to staging data via the coordinator.
 An example of staging a file via a worker using psql is as follows:

 ::